Pyrene: Reactions

 Oxidation with chromate affords perinaphthenone and then naphthalene-1,4,5,8-tetracarboxylic acid.
 Pyrene undergoes a series of hydrogenation reactions and is susceptible to halogenation, Diels-Alder additions, and nitration, all with varying degrees of selectivity.
-Bromination occurs at one of the 3-positions.
+Bromination occurs at one of the 1-positions.

 Reduction with sodium affords the radical anion.
 From this anion, a variety of pi-arene complexes can be prepared.

+Pyrene and its derivatives are used commercially to make dyes and dye precursors, for example pyranine and naphthalene-1,4,5,8-tetracarboxylic acid.

 Photophysics

-Pyrene and its derivatives are used commercially to make dyes and dye precursors, for example pyranine and naphthalene-1,4,5,8-tetracarboxylic acid.
-It has strong absorbance in UV-Vis in three sharp bands at 330 nm in DCM.
-The emission is close to the absorption, but moving at 375 nm.
-The morphology of the signals change with the solvent.
-Its derivatives are also valuable molecular probes via fluorescence spectroscopy, having a high quantum yield and lifetime (0.65 and 410 nanoseconds, respectively, in ethanol at 293 K).
+Pyrene has been described as "one of the most studied organic molecules in terms of its photophysical properties ..., by far, the most frequently applied dye in fluorescence labeled polymers".

+It is an electron donor in some donor-acceptor systems.
+Its potential as a photocatalyst has also been heavily investigated.

 Pyrene was the first molecule for which excimer behavior was discovered.
 Such excimer appears around 450 nm.
 Theodor Förster reported this in 1954.

-Applications

 STM image of self-assembled Br_{4}Py molecules on Au(111) surface (top) and its model (bottom; pink spheres are Br atoms).

-Pyrene's fluorescence emission spectrum is very sensitive to solvent polarity, so pyrene has been used as a probe to determine solvent environments.
-This is due to its excited state having a different, non-planar structure than the ground state.
-Certain emission bands are unaffected, but others vary in intensity due to the strength of interaction with a solvent.
+Pyrene's fluorescence emission spectrum is very sensitive to solvent polarity.

 Diagram showing the numbering and ring fusion locations of pyrene according to IUPAC nomenclature of organic chemistry.

-Pyrenes are strong electron donor materials and can be combined with several materials in order to make electron donor-acceptor systems which can be used in energy conversion and light harvesting applications.